Crossover661/More-Slabs-and-Stairs/README.md

 * All colors of concrete
 * All colors of terracotta

-Slabs and stairs can be crafted out of their base blocks using the crafting table or the stonecutter in the same way that vanilla slabs and stairs are crafted.
-However, bedrock slabs and stairs cannot be crafted using the stonecutter.
+Slabs and stairs can be crafted out of their base blocks using the crafting table or (with the exception of bedrock) the stonecutter in the same way that vanilla slabs and stairs are crafted.
+For more information see the project pages on [Modrinth](https://modrinth.com/mod/more-slabs-and-stairs/) and [CurseForge](https://curseforge.com/minecraft/mc-mods/more-slabs-and-stairs).